Prerequisites

 - Boto3

-To create a bucket with AWS CLI, use the If you need to install or configure AWS CLI for AI Object Storage, see Manage buckets with AWS CLI.
+To create a bucket with AWS CLI, use the If you need to install or configure the AWS CLI for AI Object Storage, see Manage buckets with AWS CLI.

 aws s3api command.
 The LocationConstraint parameter is required.Create a bucket with AWS CLI